-SFG's Support Drives IDRs: Landesbank Hessen-Thueringen Girozentrale's (Helaba) Issuer Default Ratings (IDRs) are aligned with the IDRs of Sparkassen-Finanzgruppe (Sparkassen) (SFG, A+/Stable/F1+), the German savings bank network.
-This reflects Fitch Ratings' view that there is a very high probability that SFG, which owns 66% of Helaba, would provide timely support if needed, based on Helaba's membership in SFG's institutional protection scheme (IPS).
-The Stable Outlook on Helaba's Long-Term IDR mirrors that on SFG.
+Support Drives IDRs: Landesbank Hessen-Thueringen Girozentrale's (Helaba) Issuer Default Ratings (IDRs) are aligned with those of Sparkassen-Finanzgruppe (Sparkassen) (SFG; A+/Stable/F1+), the German savings bank network.
+This reflects Fitch Ratings' view of a very high probability that SFG, 66% owner of Helaba, would provide timely support if needed, due to Helaba's membership in SFG's institutional protection scheme (IPS).
+The IPS has an impeccable record of comprehensive protection to depositors and investors.